wcmc-its/vivodashboard/README.md

 VIVO's index pages contain links to RDF files listing all individuals in a particular class.
 VIVO Dashboard uses these RDF lists as feeds, similar to RSS feeds, periodically checking the lists to see if publications have been added or removed.
 Individuals linked to publications, such as authors and journals, are imported on demand.

 The import process is quite slow.
-Tens of thousands of publications will typically take between a few days and week to import, depending on the performance of the VIVO site.
+Tens of thousands of publications will typically take between a few days and a week to import, depending on the performance of the VIVO site.

 ### Drupal interface